 You can learn more about the cookbook and order your copy at www.ChefRodButters.com

-The rjb logo seen throughout the restaurant are Chef Butters’ initials signify his high standards or ‘stamp of approval’ on his signature dishes, and is the brand for both his restaurant and food products
+The rjb logo seen throughout the restaurant are Chef Butters’ initials signify his high standards or ‘stamp of approval’ on his signature dishes, and is the brand for both his restaurants and food products